Category Archives: Microsoft Azure

 Over the past two weeks, Microsoft has introduced a slew of updates and announcements pertaining to Azure Infrastructure as a Service (IaaS) and Azure Stack.
 These developments underscore the tech giant’s unwavering commitment to enhancing its cloud offerings and adapting to the ever-evolving needs of businesses and developers.
 Users of Azure can anticipate improved functionalities, streamlined services, and enriched features as a result of these changes.
 Stay tuned for more insights as I continue to monitor and report on Azure’s progression in the cloud sphere.

-Azure Management services: what’s new in October 2023
+Azure Management services: what’s new in May 2024

-This month, Microsoft has introduced a series of significant updates to the Azure management services.
-Through this series of monthly articles, I aim to provide an overview of the most relevant new features.
-The goal is to keep you constantly informed about these developments, giving you the essential information to further explore these topics.
+This month, Microsoft introduced a series of significant updates related to Azure management services.
+Through this series of monthly articles, we aim to provide an overview of the most relevant news.
+The goal is to keep you constantly informed about these developments, providing you with the essential information to further explore these topics.

 The following diagram shows the different areas related to management, which are covered in this series of articles: